asadovka/cyb_web2/docs/cyb.md

 <api-definition>

-All cyberlinks that was requested by agent can be accessed using `past` app that is integral part of Cyb experience.
+All cyberlinks that was requested by agent can be accessed using `path` app that is integral part of Cyb experience.

-## State bar
+## .connect

 In web3 all data has the state, so it become easier to navigate through it and make agent experience better.
 To be sure that you are working with actual state Cyb needs to manage connection to web3 providers.